jcfaracco/lispvirt/README.md

 Testing
 -----------------------------

-If you enable testing you just need to lead the module `lispvirt-tests`.
+If you enable testing, you just need to load the module `lispvirt-tests`.

-It will force load the module and run the tests into the test case class.

 To load this module you need to install the test module.
 There is an option into Makefile to install the module.

     $ sudo make install_tests

+There is an option inside Makefile to execute all test running a script instance and loading testing libraries.

+    $ make test

 Contact